 There are several other clear-cut business benefits to storage as a service (STaaS):

-- Data storage will vary over time.
-Storage can be dependent on launches of new products and services.
+- Storage will vary over time.
 If storage is variable, businesses don’t need to pay for the maximum amount and risk waste or overspend.
-As traditional applications move to the cloud storage types are changing as well, so long term investments in storage infrastructure can easily become inflexible.
+As traditional apps move to the cloud, storage types are changing as well, making long term investments in storage infrastructure too inflexible.

-- Forecasting is time-consuming guesswork.
-If businesses buy data storage as a service, decision-makers don’t need to make predictions about what they might need and when (and suffer the consequences when their guesses are off by a wide margin).
+- Storage forecasting is time-consuming guesswork.
+If businesses buy data storage as a service, decision-makers don’t need to make predictions about what they might need and when.
 They can simply pay for the data storage they use—no more and no less.

-As our own Andrew Miller noted in a recent Pure//Accelerate™ session, “Why run the risk of outgrowing the infrastructure that you paid for and trying to squeeze every last penny out of it, when you know it’s not supporting your business?
-Instead, from a data storage standpoint, you’re much better off embracing a fully modern platform that propels you forward.”
+As our own Andrew Miller once noted, “Why run the risk of outgrowing the infrastructure that you paid for and trying to squeeze every last penny out of it, when you know it’s not supporting your business?
+From a data storage standpoint, you’re much better off embracing a fully modern platform that propels you forward.”